 Abstraction in Photography

-Abstraction is one of many ways by which photographers can produce interesting and compelling images.
+Abstraction is one of many ways by which photographers can produce interesting images.
 The notion of documenting reality, as a way to tell a story, is the most common.
 But if you’re interested in exploring your creative nature you should also try abstraction as a means of personal expression.

 There are three ways of representing subject matter within a photo, which we can outline as follows: